 The purpose of these reviews is to assist the chancellor and other senior administrative officers in meeting the responsibilities of their respective offices and in advancing the mission of the campus (or campuses) by identifying opportunities for greater effectiveness in a collegial fashion.
 The processes of the academic community must be characterized by reasoned discourse, intellectual honesty, mutual respect, and openness to constructive change.

 An important aspect of administrative leadership is the candid exchange of views between administrators and their constituents.
 Although such discussion should occur continuously, periodic reviews offer a special opportunity to evaluate accomplishments and to renew commitments.
 The review process has thus been established to promote the greater effectiveness of administrative officers by ensuring that they understand and reflect the highest goals and aspirations of the academic community.
 Reviews are conducted in the expectation that incumbents will become more effective in their roles as a result of constructive evaluation.

 The review will be conducted at an initial time to be selected by the chancellor but not later than early in the fifth year in office and in recurring intervals of at least every five years thereafter.
 Every possible effort should be made to synchronize administrative reviews with program reviews and periodic reviews by accrediting agencies.
 School and library deans and most senior campus administrators serve without fixed terms at the discretion of the Board of Trustees on the recommendation of the chancellor and president.
 Periodic reviews afford the chancellor an opportunity to ensure that these administrators and their offices remain effective.
-The review of administrators within schools (e.g., assistant deans, department chairs, center directors) should be conducted in accord with each school's own internal procedures; the same may apply to associate deans, but, depending on the scope and impact of their responsibilities, they may be included in the review of the office of the dean they serve at the discretion of the unit's faculty governance leaders.
-The review of administrators (chiefs of staff, directors, assistant vice chancellors, and the like) within the chancellor's or a vice chancellor's administration whose function does not immediately impact the research, teaching, or service mission of the campus should be conducted internally in accord with the administration's own procedures.
-This does not preclude their participation or inclusion in a review of the office of the senior administrative officer to whom they report.
+The review of administrators within schools (e.g., assistant deans, department chairs, center directors) should be conducted in accord with each school's own internal procedures; the same may apply to associate deans, but, depending on the scope and impact of their responsibilities, they may be included in the review of administrators (chiefs of staff, directors, assistant vice chancellor's administration whose function does not immediately impact the research, teaching, or service mission of the campus should be conducted internally in accord with the administration's own procedures.
+This does not preclude their participation or inclusion in a review of the office of the senior administration's own they report.